-Students in the Toronto School of Theology are fortunate that virtually all aspects of course enrolment may be conducted in real time on ROSI (Repository of Student Information), the University of Toronto's automated student records system.
-ROSI may be accessed on the Student Web Service (SWS).
+Students at TST are fortunate that virtually all aspects of course enrolment may be conducted in real time on ROSI (Repository of Student Information), the University of Toronto's automated student records system.
+ROSI may be accessed at Student Web Services (SWS).

 If you want to update your address, telephone number or email, click on “Personal Information”.